Who Is the Best NFL Running Back in History?

-Who is the best NFL running back in history? originally appeared on NBC Sports Chicago
+Who is the best NFL running back in history? originally appeared on NBC Sports Bayarea

 Before the NFL became a passing league, football was ruled by premier running backs.